Yegoroff/PlainElastic.Net/ReadMe.md

 }
 ```

-And that's all: no ugly ifs or switches.<br/>
+And that's all - no ugly ifs or switches.<br/>
 You just write query builder using most complex scenario, and then it will build only defined criterions.

 If we call this function with `BuildQuery( new Criterion { FullText = "text" })`